Interesting Things to do in Penang (George Town)

 Pinang Peranakan Museum

-The Peranakan Chinese (Babas and Nyonyas) was a prominent community in the Straits Settlements (Penang, Malacca and Singapore).
-Adopting ways of the local Malays and British, the Peranakan Chinese developed a unique customs, cuisine and language.
+The Peranakan Chinese (Babas and Nyonyas) were a prominent community in the Straits Settlements (Penang, Malacca and Singapore).
+Adopting ways of the local Malays and British, the Peranakan Chinese developed a unique culture, cuisine and language.

 Things to do in Penang - travel.joogostyle.com

-Pinang Peranakan Museum is a two storey mansion, typical for a rich Baba a century ago, recreated to offer a glimpse of their opulent lifestyle, customs and traditions.
+Pinang Peranakan Museum is a two-storey mansion, typical of a rich Baba a century ago, recreated to offer a glimpse of their opulent lifestyle, customs and traditions.
 The beautifully preserved architecture is made of Chinese carved-wood panels, English floor tiles and Scottish ironworks.
-There are over 1,000 pieces of antiques and collectibles displayed here.
+There are over 1,000 pieces of antiques and collectables displayed here.

 Things to do in Penang - travel.joogostyle.com

 There are guided tours in English or Mandarin.
-If you are in luck, you will be guided by a true Peranakan, the old lady seen in the picture below.
+If you are lucky, you will be guided by a true Peranakan, the old lady seen in the picture below.
 She only speaks English.

 www.pinangperanakanmansion.com.my